-- VPN extensions for Google Chrome: meanwhile you can activate protection mechanisms to isolate websites manually.
+- Google Chrome: meanwhile you can activate protection mechanisms to isolate websites manually.
 For this you can access the address chrome: // flags / # enable-site-per-process and we enable the option marked in yellow that says Script Site Isolation.
 If you have Chrome on Android you can also access this option in chrome :/ / flags but it can lead to conflicts or loss of performance.

 - The patches to fix the problems are causing others beyond performance.
 In Windows, for example, there are problems with some antivirus and they are generated blue screen shots from the conflict.
 So you need compatible antivirus ...